luvnft/hackathon-shorts/index.markdown

 When you have completed the video, Zip up your Adobe Premiere file and final video and email them to your instructor.

-Once we have received all video submissions we will meetup again at the beginning of a regular class, present the videos, and choose a winner!
+Once we have received all video submissions we will meet up again at the beginning of a regular class, present the videos, and choose a winner!
 The winning group will receive one of the many LEGO® GWP kits.

 ![LEGO® GWP](images/lego-gwp.png)